Articles

 • Open communication and discovery of issues as a chance for positive change

-• Become known as a great place to work to improve recruitment
+• Being known as a great place to work to improve recruitment

 • Maximization of talent and resources

-Training programs such as Essential Skills of Leadership are helping organizations turn their supervisors and managers into new school leaders who are creating more positive and productive work environments.
+Leadership certificate programs are helping organizations turn their supervisors and managers into new school leaders who are creating more positive and productive work environments.

 About the author:

-Don Bowlby is the Vice President, Operations at Corexcel, a company specializing in online continuing education and workplace training.
-For more information about Corexcel and the training materials they offer, visit
+Don Bowlby is the Vice President, Operations at Corexcel, a company specializing in online continuing education and workforce training.
+For more information about Corexcel and the training materials they offer, visit www.corexcel.com.

 Return to Article Directory